 Your bedroom flooring is important.
 It is the last thing that your feet will touch before you slip from your shoes and climb into bed at night, and it is the first thing they will feel when you wake and leave your bed each morning.
-Because of this, there are few flooring materials that are more suited to the bedroom than carpet.
+Because of this, few flooring materials are more suited to the bedroom than carpet.
 It is soft, plush, warm underfoot, and soothing to the touch.

 Bedroom Carpeting Pros

-- Sound Dampening: One of the benefits to having carpet installed in a bedroom is that it can insulate the space against unwanted ambient noise.
+- Sound Dampening: One of the benefits of having carpet installed in a bedroom is that it can insulate the space against unwanted ambient noise.
 The thicker the carpet, the less sound will be transmitted from downstairs, up into the serenity of your bedroom setting.

 - Soft: Your bedroom floor is going to be the first thing your bare feet touch each morning and the last thing they touch before slipping from shoes and stepping into bed each night.
 Carpet has a soft, cushioned feel that makes it very soothing in bedroom applications.

 - Warm: One of the worst feelings is slipping from a warm bed on a cold winter morning and having your feet instantly freeze on a chill flooring application.
 With carpet, you never have to worry about that.
 Bedroom carpeting is always warm and soft, no matter the weather.

 - Maintenance: Aside from dealing with stains, the only regular maintenance that carpet needs is regular vacuuming.

 Bedroom Carpeting Cons